sparrow 2.4.0

 Constructs an Array from the given Arrow C structures.

-The Array takes the ownerhship of the ArrowArray only.
-The used should not use array after calling this constructor. schema can still be used normally.
+The Array takes the ownership of the ArrowArray only.
+The user should not use array after calling this constructor. schema can still be used normally.

 Parameters